uploadtigris/RealEstateQuery/breakdown.md

 #### 5. **Data Integration and Handling**

    Integrating data from multiple sources and ensuring it stays up-to-date will be key.
-Set up a data pipeline that fetches new data periodically (daily or weekly) and stores it in your backend database.
+Set up a data pipeline that fetches new data periodically (daily or weekly) and stores it in the backend database.
 PostgreSQL with PostGIS is especially useful for spatial data, enabling quick calculations of distances, areas, and overlays.

 #### 6. **Potential Challenges**